Increasing Organic Engagement in Social Media Marketing for Education Institutions

 For example, Google Tag Manager tracks – or “tags” – the path a user takes as they move from your social media channels, to your website, to your inquiry page, and displays it for you on your Google Analytics dashboard.

 While there are numerous ways schools can improve their engagement on social media, the response to particular tactics will differ from institution to institution.
 By measuring your results, you can better understand what followers want to see most on your account, and alter your content accordingly.
-If your school wants to generate inquiries and applications through social media, you’ll have to prioritize engagement in your marketing strategy – just as the algorithms do.
+If you wants to generate inquiries and applications through social media, you’ll have to prioritize engagement in your marketing strategy – just as the algorithms do.
 By boosting your likes, comments, and shares – not just the number of followers you have – you’ll increase your reach and visibility on social networks, and the number of inquiries you receive through these channels by extension.